This course may be taken prior to or during the same term.

-Benefits for participation in the program include early registration, small classes (average of 15 students), the option to live in Honors campus housing, admission to the Honors Seminar Series, social and cultural activities, opportunities for study abroad, scholarship opportunities, annotation on the UWF transcript of graduating as a Kugelman Honors Scholar, participation in the Honors Commencement Ceremony, and individual recognition during UWF’s Commencement exercises.
-Most importantly, Kugelman Honors scholars are part of the University's most vibrant living and learning community that fosters lifelong friendships and intellectual camaraderie among students and faculty alike.
+Benefits for participation in the program include early registration, exclusive scholarships, small Honors-only seminars (average of 15 students), the option to live in Pace Hall, study abroad opportunities, and annotation on the UWF transcript as a Kugelman Honors Scholar, and participation in the Honors Commencement Ceremony.
+Most importantly, Kugelman Honors scholars are part of the University's oldest and most vibrant living-learning community that fosters lifelong friendships and intellectual camaraderie among students and faculty alike.
 Admission to the Kugelman Honors Program is normally by invitation only, although applications for admissions are accepted on a limited basis between March 1st and May 1st each year.

 To qualify, applicants must meet both of the following entrance requirements:

 - ACT of 26 or SAT of 1240.

 The University of West Florida and the Kugelman Honors Program offer numerous scholarships for high-achieving students.
 Nearly all students who are invited to join the Kugelman Honors Program are awarded a UWF Admissions Scholarship (Academic Excellence, Nautilus, Argonaut, or Pace Presidential).